Online fundraisers for violent West Bank settlers raised thousands, despite international sanctions

 “A few days ago, Yinon Levi’s accounts were confiscated in a scandalous decision,” read a note on the fundraising page before it was taken down.
 “All donations will go to the further development of the farm and the land of Israel.”

 Sanctions experts say the order applies to U.S. citizens and companies involved in the campaigns — and gives the U.S. government authority to blacklist Israeli entities allowing U.S. citizens or companies to violate sanctions.
-The Treasury Department’s Financial Crimes Enforcement Network — known as FinCEN — also alerted U.S. financial institutions against doing business with groups that support or have previously supported settler violence in the West Bank.
+The Treasury Department’s Financial Crimes Enforcement Network also alerted U.S. financial institutions against doing business with groups that support or have previously supported settler violence in the West Bank.

 Two crowdfunding pages for sanctioned settlers have now been taken down.

-Israeli media reported that some companies involved with the crowdfunding have taken action to disentangle themselves from the settlers.
-Their reactions show how the U.S. and British orders, aimed at just a handful of individuals, could ripple widely in the intertwined global financial system.
+Some companies involved with the crowdfunding have taken action to disentangle themselves from the settlers, Israeli media said.
+Their reactions show how the U.S. and British sanctions, aimed at just a handful of individuals, could ripple widely in the intertwined global financial system.

 Eitay Mack, an Israeli human rights lawyer, said crowdfunding campaigns have become crucial to raising money for settlement outposts.
 While Israel has established scores of settlements across the occupied territory, the outposts are not authorized, though the government gives them tacit support.
 The international community overwhelmingly considers all West Bank settlements illegal and obstacles to peace.

-Note: This story was first published on Feb.
-22, 2024.
-It was updated on Feb.
-23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to over $31,000, not $2,500.